TensorIoT-Shahan/quickstart-aws-industrial-machine-connectivity/assets/readme/post-deployment.md

 ### View SiteWise Portal Data

 >SSO must be enabled in the region your launched in the CloudFormation stack in and you must have a user created in that region in order to access the SiteWise Monitor dashboards in the following sections.
+>Steps 3-4 remediate an IAM-role related issue that is currently being investigated.

 1. Log in to SiteWise Monitor Portal
     1. Navigate to the SiteWise console, select the icon on the left and select "Monitor" -> "Portals".
     2. Select the hyperlinked "name" of the Portal most recently added (the topmost on the list).
+    3. Under "Portal details", click "Edit".
+    4. Navigate down to "Permissions", select "Create and use a new service role".
+Press "Save".
-    3. Add yourself as an administrator of the Portal by clicking “Assign Users” in the Portal Administrators section
+    5. Add yourself as an administrator of the Portal by clicking “Assign Users” in the Portal Administrators section
-    4. Once you are listed as a Portal Administrator, click the hyperlinked URL in the Portal details section under the “URL” column.
+    6. Once you are listed as a Portal Administrator, click the hyperlinked URL in the Portal details section under the “URL” column.
 This URL should have the format:

         `https://[XXXXX....XXXXXX].app.iotsitewise.aws.`